What approach and therapeutic modality are used at Existential Practice?

 If your symptoms are not severe to the extend of affecting your daily functioning, they may not constitute a diagnosis of post-traumatic stress, however if something is troubling you from the past it is a good idea to come in for a few consultations to see if this helps resolving the issues and find some answers.
 Therapy is not only for “mentally disturbed”, but it is also an excellent self-care and self-development tool, that can become one of the most important experiences in your personal life.

 I have tried various therapies and modalities and I am still struggling.
 Will I ever heal from trauma?

-Unfortunately sometimes the trauma is so severe and its impact on our selves is so significant that we may carry it with us for a lifetime, and feel its impact for a lifetime.
-For some people it is a lifelong sense of loss of a good mother they never had, for some it is constant battle with depressive episodes or anxiety attacks.
+Unfortunately sometimes the trauma is so severe and its impact on our selves is so significant that we may carry it with us for a lifetime, and feel its impact at times.
+Trauma inevitably becomes a part of your identity, just like any “ordinary” childhood environment would.
+However traumatic childhoods do tend to manifest for some people as a lifelong sense of grief and loss, for some it is constant battle with depressive episodes or anxiety attacks.
 In this instance ongoing self-care strategies and symptom management strategies can be learned with your therapist to have something to turn to at times of stress.
-I would compare it to living with a chronic disease, that leaves you alone and does not “flare up” when you manage it well.
+I would compare it to living with a chronic disease, that stays with you for life, but does not “flare up” when you manage it well.

 How long does therapy take?

 I offer a rather long-term therapy as I believe that sufficient time is required for significant changes in a person’s mental functioning and sense of wellbeing.
 In our initial assessment session I will aim at providing clients with an estimated treatment duration and we will have an open discussion about how much time and commitment therapy will require in any particular case.
 I will always aim at most transparent and clear (often educational) way of approaching the issues to provide you with “something to take home” each session, and will do my best to ensure that we tackle them efficiently, and do not prolong treatment unnecessary.